ibm-cloud-docs/openwhisk/feeds_custom.md

 # Creating custom event provider feeds
 {: #feeds_custom}

-{{site.data.keyword.openwhisk_short}} supports an open API, where you can expose an event producer service as a feed in a package.
+{{site.data.keyword.openwhisk}} supports an open API, where you can expose an event producer service as a feed in a package.
 {: shortdesc}